 It was a good welcome experience!
 The desk officer showed us tour itineraries to choose from, and explained to us some of the highlights of Guimaras.
 Since my son had evaluated the tour options earlier, we were able to discuss with him our choices quickly.
 He also presented various options for land travel arrangements, with the associated costs.

 Leaving Jordan, we passed by the “Smallest Town Plaza” few minutes after we left.
 It was a small park where a monument of our national hero Jose Rizal stands.
 We did not stop here.

 We continued our land trip, passing well-paved roads.
 While cruising along mango plantations on the left and on the right, the rain poured heavily.
-I was whispering a little prayer in the heart that the weather will clear.
+I was whispering a little prayer in my heart that the weather will clear.
 Finally, after about one-and-a-half hour ride, we reached our first stop: the beach!

 We checked-in at Raymen Beach Resort.
-It was a nice resort – with good reception hall, restaurant, rooms for guests staying overnight, and of course, breach-front cottages.
+It was a nice resort – with good reception hall, restaurant, rooms for guests staying overnight, and of course, beach-front cottages.
 It had clean shower and changing rooms too.
 We pre-ordered our food at the restaurant so we can eat our lunch without the usual wait for cooking.